Storm To Bring Heavy Rain, Ice In Some Areas Thursday Morning

-The National Weather Service has issued a Winter Weather Advisory for most of Worcester County, northwestern Middlesex County and the Berkshires from 10pm Wednesday night through Noon on Thursday.
+The National Weather Service has issued a Winter Weather Advisory for most of Worcester County, northwestern Middlesex County and the Berkshires from 10 p.m.
+Wednesday through noon Thursday.
 This is in anticipation of some light sleet and freezing rain at the beginning of our next storm system.
 The areas highlighted in the advisory are the typical spots where we tend to have precipitation-type issues very early and late in the winter season.
 The main concern late Wednesday and early on Thursday is for those living in areas around or above 1,000 feet in elevation.
 For the remainder of the area, this will be an all rain event.

 TIMELINE: